near/docs/docs/validator/staking.md

 Please enter the accountId that you logged in with:
 ```

+Once you have entered your account ID, it will display the following message:

+`Missing public key for <asdfasdf> in default`
+`Logged in with masternode24`

+This message is not an error, it just means that it will create a public key for you.

 Now you're ready to send a staking transaction.

 ```bash
 near stake <accountId> <staking public key> <amount to stake>
 ```

+Staking on NEAR is measured in attoNear.
+Staking 10 * 10^18 should be enough on testnet.
+10^18  = 1 NEAR.
+You want to stake at least 100000000000 attoNear.

 You should see a success message that looks something like: